Assisted Installer Based Installation

 andingress_vip

-values to the same IP address you gave the single master - Because SNO requires a minimum of 8 cores on the single master, make sure
+values are pointed to the same IP address you gave the single node - Because SNO requires a minimum of 8 cores, make sure your

 vm_spec